kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 ![Node Metric With k8sattributes Processor](../assets/node-metric-with-k8sattributes-processor.png)

-Thus, we need to ensure that non-workload metrics are not enriched with unwanted resource attributes.
+Therefore, we need to ensure that non-workload metrics are not enriched with unwanted resource attributes.

 ## Decision